Which treatment for advanced lung cancer?

 - Cryotherapy (treatment with a freezing probe)

-These are all ways of destroying the cancer that is causing the blockage.
+These are all ways of destroying the cancer cells that are causing the blockage.
+The links above take you to different pages with information about these treatments.

 If the tumour is squashing your airway and making it difficult for you to breathe comfortably, your doctor may suggest putting in a rigid tube to keep the airway clear.
 The tube is called a stent.
 There is detailed information about all these treatments on the page about treating a blockage in an airway.

 If you have more than a litre of fluid inside your chest, it needs to be drained off slowly.
 So the doctor will put in a stitch to hold the needle in place.
 Once it is secure, you can walk around carrying the drainage bottle.
+The bottle needs to stay below the level of your chest.
 You may stay in hospital for a day or two while the fluid drains.
 When no more fluid drains out, you have a chest X-ray to make sure it's all gone.
 Then the doctor or nurse takes the drain out.
 Your nurse will put a dressing over the small wound site and then you can go home.
 If you had a stitch to hold the drain in, it is pulled tight when the doctor takes the tube out.
 You then have the stitch removed about a week later.

 Remember that if your tube is connected to a bag or bottle, don't lift it above where the tube goes into your chest.
 If you do the fluid could drain back in.